 The issue of invasive species is not one that has a quick or easy solution; it’s a multifaceted problem that will continue to pose new management challenges as world trade becomes more and more globalized.
-The impact of invasive species is one that can be felt and seen everywhere—from chestnut blight, which all but obliterated the American Chestnut tree, to the white nose syndrome, which caused at least 5.7 million North American bat deaths, to zebra mussels, which choke our nation’s fresh water systems, to Emerald ash borers, which have had devastating effects on ash trees.
+The impact of invasive species is one that can be felt and seen everywhere—from chestnut blight, which all but obliterated the American Chestnut tree; white nose syndrome, which caused at least 5.7 million North American bat deaths; zebra mussels, which choke our nation’s fresh water systems; to emerald ash borers, which have had devastating effects on ash trees.
 Invasive species push out native species, add undue stress on ecosystems, and harm local communities’ economies.
-In 2005, the U.S. Fish and Wildlife Service reported that invasive species cost the U.S. more than $120 billion a year.
-The Bureau of Land Management published another report that estimated invasive plants have been spreading across public lands at a rate of 4,600 acres per day.
+In 2005, the U.S. Fish and Wildlife Service (FWS) reported that invasive species cost the U.S. more than $120 billion a year.
+The Bureau of Land Management (BLM) published another report that estimated invasive plants have been spreading across public lands at a rate of 4,600 acres per day.

 Wild Horses and Burros

 Wild horse and burro populations on public lands must be properly managed to prevent degradation of rangeland resources and to minimize expense to the tax-paying public.
 NACD supports any and all efforts, with whatever actions are required, to ensure BLM maintains horse population numbers in designated Horse Management Areas (HMA) within the levels outlined in their own Resource Management Plans and the immediate removal of all wild horses and burros found outside of the designated HMAs.
 NACD insists on wild horse and burro population numbers being managed based on sound scientific rangeland health practices to ensure protection and preservation of critical sage grouse habitat, other wildlife habitat and multiple land use.